 Alternatively, you can divide the caramelized sugar equally amongst 4 ramekins.
 Strain the custard into the prepared ramekins and set them into a baking dish filled with an inch-and-a-half of hot water.
 Bake for 45 minutes to 1 hour.

+Flan is a cold dessert.
 If you dip your spoon into the custard now, you’ll get a spoonful of gloopy pudding.
-So, set the flan in the fridge to finish setting up and serve your flan cold.
+Place the flan into the refrigerator to chill and firm up.

-Before turning out the flan, you may need to loosen the sides from the pan.
-Just take a knife, dipped in hot water, and run it along the sides: between the flan and the pan.
+Loosen the edges of the flan from the pan with a wet knife that’s been dipped in hot water, and run it along the sides: between the flan and the pan.

 Now attempt the flip, schloop, ooze, “ooooh” thing again.
 That should do it.
 Leave the pan inverted for about 5 minutes so you get as much of that caramel onto the flan as possible.
 If it doesn’t schloop flip it back over and attack it with a spoon.
 Life is too short to cry over flan.

 More than likely, you’ll have a thin sheet of sugar still left in the bottom of the pan.
-Just fill the pan with boiling water to encourage it to melt and your pan will be clean as a whistle.
-Just don’t use this watered down sugar.
+You can heat the bottom of the pan over the stove to melt the sugar that remains in the caramelized pan and pour it over the flan.
+Or, just fill the pan with boiling water to melt the sugar and discard it.

 Flan needs nothing but a plate and fork.
-Serve your flan nice and cold: straight from the fridge.
+Serve your yummy dessert cold, straight from the fridge.
 If you must get fancy with it, top your slices with a dollop of whipped cream or a handful of fresh berries.

-Store leftover flan lightly covered in plastic wrap in the fridge for 3 to 4 days.
+Store leftover flan lightly covered in plastic wrap or in an airtight container in the fridge for 3 to 4 days.

 Because it is an egg custard, it must remain refrigerated as much as possible.